-China asks recovered patients to donate plasma for virus treatment » Capital News
+China asks recovered patients to donate plasma for virus treatment

 China National Biotec Group Co. said in a post on its official WeChat account that severely ill patients receiving plasma infusions “improved within 24 hours”.

+His colleague Sylvie Briand, who heads WHO’s Global Infectious Hazard Preparedness division, meanwhile cautioned that plasma-based treatments could be difficult to scale up to reach large numbers of patients, and stressed the need to carefully follow safety protocols.

+“With blood products you can also transmit other diseases, so the protocol … is very important,” she told reporters.

-“Clinical studies have shown that infusing plasma (from recovered patients) is safe and effective,” Sun said.
+Sun stressed that “clinical studies have shown that infusing plasma (from recovered patients) is safe and effective.”

-Blood doners will undergo a test to ensure that they are not carrying the virus, said Wang Guiqiang, chief physician at Peking University First Hospital.
+Blood donors will undergo a test to ensure that they are not carrying the virus, said Wang Guiqiang, chief physician at Peking University First Hospital.

 “Only plasma is taken, not all the blood,” he said.